alsprogrammer/aaeon_up_board_setup/README.md

 Here is a Fabric script for installing Ubuntu kernel 4.15.0 for UP from PPA on Ubuntu 18.04.

-You have to have installed fabric 2.5.0 on your computer.
+You have to have fabric 2.5.0 installed on your computer.
 To do that, just perform the command

     sudo python3 -m pip install fabric==2.5.0

 (or use *venv* or *conda* for installation).
+Or you can install it later, after the repo is cloned.

 Clone this repository